mrahm65/Trust-Me-I-m-an-Agent-Measuring-the-Security-Exposure-of-Open-Source-LLM-Agents/README.md

-# Trust Me, I'm an Agent
-### A Security Measurement of Permission and Privilege Exposure in Open-Source LLM Agents
+# Trust Me, I'm an Agent: A Security Measurement of Permission and Privilege Exposure in Open-Source LLM Agents

 > **Status — Research preview, work-in-progress.**
 > This repository accompanies an ongoing security-measurement study.